scala/scala/README.md

   - Java SDK.
 The baseline version is 8 for both 2.12.x and 2.13.x.
 It may be possible to use a later SDK for local development, but the CI will verify against the baseline version.
-  - sbt (sbt 0.13 on the 2.12.x branch, sbt 1 on the 2.13.x branch)
+  - sbt

 MacOS and Linux work.
 Windows may work if you use Cygwin.
-Community help with keeping the build working on Windows is appreciated.
+Community help with keeping the build working on Windows and documenting any needed setup is appreciated.

 ## Tools we use